Last Updated on May 18, 2025 by Soumya

 This is an interesting museum a little further away from the monastery.
 In fact, it is one of Lisbon’s hidden gems because hardly any tourist guide talks about it.

-The Coaches Museum has an extensive collection of ornate carriages, most of which were used by the Portuguese nobility.
+The Coach Museum has an extensive collection of ornate carriages, most of which were used by the Portuguese nobility.
 Some were gifts to state guests.
 There are also a couple of child coaches.

 It is interesting to walk through the aisles of this unique museum in Belem and imagine the wealth and riches that the elite once enjoyed.